frostyrez/Drone-Controller/README.md

 ![image](https://github.com/user-attachments/assets/4b1e1eb3-6200-4046-833a-18bcc97757e9)

 These controllers were then evaluated against a fully-tuned linear MPC, which leverages control and prediction horizons to optimize its inputs.
 This results in even better performance than LQR, albeit at the cost of increased computational time.

+Finally, both non-linear and multiple MPC controllers are designed and programmed, leading to vastly increased computational time with a marginal performance benefit (see Section 4.4 and 4.5).
+Further work could be undertaken to optimise and streamline the non-linear model.